What is Robinhood?

 RobinHood is a classic example of overnight success and demonstrates the market demand for accessible trading applications.

-By 2018 RobinHood’s users had doubled from 2017.
+By 2018, Robinhood’s users had doubled from the previous year.
 They also completed a Series D funding round of $363 million, which brings it to its current valuation.
-Currently, Robinhood says that it has 4 million users.
+Currently, Robinhood says that it has 13 million users (updated in October of 2020).

 Free lunches: How is Free-trading Making Money?

-With all of the success that RobinHood has had offering free-transactions, many wonder how the company makes money at all.
-And the bottom line is that because they are not a public company, this information is hard to verify.
+With all of the success that Robinhood has had offering free-transactions, many wonder how the company makes money at all.
+And the bottom line is since they are not a public company, this information is hard to verify.

 In a statement issued by Vlad Tenev, the firm’s co-CEO and co-founder, on October 12, 2018, Robinhood claims that they receive very little income from payment for order flow.
 Robinhood earns around $0.00026 in rebates per dollar traded or 2.6 cents per $100 traded, Tenev states.